cscheid/cscheid.net/courses/fal17/csc544/syllabus.md

 Although there are no specific prerequisites to this regard, we will write most of our code using the web stack.
-This means we are targeting modern web browsers, and writing our programs in a combination of HTML, CSS, and Javascript.
+This means we are targeting modern web browsers, and writing our programs in a combination of HTML, CSS, and JavaScript.
 If you don't know these technologies, you will be expected to learn them.

 ## Course Prerequisites or Co-requisites